-9. Stock Repurchase Program
+10. Stock Repurchase Program

 In August 2011, our board of directors approved a stock repurchase program covering up to \$3 million of our common stock over 12 months.
-Under the program, we may repurchase shares from time to time in open-market and privately negotiated transactions and block trades and pursuant to a 10b5-1 program during our closed trading windows.
+Under the program, we may repurchase shares from time to time in open-market and privately negotiated transactions and block trades and pursuant to a 10b5-1 trading plan during our closed trading windows.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify, terminate or extend the repurchase program at any time without prior notice.
-During the three months ended September 30, 2011 we repurchased approximately 132,000 shares of our common stock at a weighted average price per share of \$1.15.
+From inception of this program through December 31, 2011 we repurchased approximately 334,000 shares of our common stock at a weighted average price per share of \$1.19.
 All repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.

-10. Business Segment Information
+11. Business Segment Information

-As a result of the sale of substantially all of the assets of our Vehicle Sensors segment (see Note 3), along with a reevaluation and reorganization of our operating segments in the first quarter of our fiscal year ending March 31, 2012, we now operate in two reportable segments: Roadway Sensors and Transportation Systems.
+As a result of the sale of substantially all of the assets used in connection with our Vehicle Sensors segment to Bendix in July 2011 (see Note 3), along with a reevaluation and reorganization of our operating segments in the first quarter of our fiscal year ending March 31, 2012, we now operate in two reportable segments: Roadway Sensors and Transportation Systems.

 The Roadway Sensors segment includes our Vantage and VersiCam vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
-This segment also includes our Pico compact video detection system, which is a vehicle detection system designed primarily to respond to international video detection needs.
+This segment also includes our Pico compact video detection system, as well as our Abacus products.

 The Transportation Systems segment includes transportation engineering and consulting services and the development of transportation management and traveler information systems for the ITS industry.
-This segment is also comprised of the operations of MET, which specializes in 511 advanced traveler information systems and offers a unique range of customer-specific environmental and operational forecasting products and services, and offers Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.
+This segment includes the operations of MET, which specializes in 511 advanced traveler information systems and offers Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.
+Also included in this segment are the operations of BTS, which was acquired in November 2011 and specializes in transportation performance measurement (see Note 4).